Beausoleil Island: Natural history

-Beausoleil Island is a refuge for the Eastern Massasauga rattlesnake, the only snake in Ontario whose venom is potentially dangerous to humans.
+Beausoleil Island is a refuge for the Eastern Massasauga rattlesnake, the only venomous snake in Ontario.
 On sunny days, Georgian Bay's cobalt waters form a striking counterpart to the light blue of the sky, the pinkish rocks of the Canadian Shield, and the dark green of the park's famous windswept pines.
 The Fairy Lake and Cambrian Trails, in the north of the island, offer especially striking views of these natural features.

 Northern Beausoleil Island's characteristic bedrock and wetland environment is rich in many species and is a major breeding area for amphibians, turtles and snakes.
 Southern Beausoleil Island's hardwood and mixed forests are good representations of regional woodland communities.

 History

 Artifacts from as far back as the Middle Archaic period, 7,000 years ago, have been found, such as an Otter Creek projectile made from Onondaga chert.
 The remains of ancient pottery, tools, and hunting implements that have been found on Beausoleil have enabled archaeologists to determine that the island was, in all probability, used as a summer camp by early hunting and gathering cultures.
 These include primarily a Middle Woodland site occupied by the Point Peninsula and Saugeen groups (2,400-1,300 years ago), and the Algonkian speaking Odawa (or Ottawa) of the Late Woodland Period (600–400 years ago).
 Several other cultures have also left evidence of their occupation on the island.

 Descendants of the Chippewas of Lake Huron and Lake Simcoe settled on Beausoleil Island in 1842.
 The soil on the island proved to be unsuitable for cultivation, so the band moved to the Christian Islands which had been set aside as a reserve in the 1850s.
-On June 5, 1856 Beausoleil and all of the other islands in Georgian Bay, except the Christian Islands, were surrendered or sold to the British Crown.
+On June 5, 1856, Beausoleil and all of the other islands in Georgian Bay, except the Christian Islands, were surrendered or sold to the British Crown.
 The Chippewa residents of Christian Islands still identify themselves as the Beausoleil First Nation.

 The island was designated a National Historic Site of Canada in 2011.